surifirstpin/biplus_documentation/docs/README.md

 ## Turn Your Insights into Actions
-Acubi is a single integrated enterprise analytical platform that delivers faster and better insights for the Whole Business, Regardless any action or industry.
+Acubi is a single integrated analytical platform that delivers faster and better insights for  Business, Regardless any action or industry.

 ## Turn Data into Opportunity